alexey-ernest/awesome-logger/README.md

 * `AuditUri` - address of the [Audit API](#audit-api) service.

 Install for testing
-* Open solution in Visual Studio
+* Open Visual Studio with Administrator rights by clicking right button and selecting `Run as Administrator`
 * Right click on project, then select `Debug/Start new instance`
 * Service is running by IIS Express on `http://localhost:1915/` address.